-Ir we do not understand our fellow-creatures, we shall never love them.
-And it is equally true that if we do not love them, we shall never understand them.
-Want of love, want of sympathy, want of good feeling and fellow-feeling- what does it, what can it breed but endless mistakes and immense both of man's character and man's circumstances? ignorance, both of man's character and man's circumstances ?-CHABLES KINGSLEY.
+Ir we do not understand our fellow-creatures, we shall And it is equally true that if we do not I never understand them.
+Want of love, never love them. love them, we shall never understand them. want of sympathy, want of good feeling and fellow-feeling-what does it, what can it breed but endless mistakes and ignorance, both of man's character and man's circumstances?
+CHARLES KINGSLEY.

-OUT OF THE SILENCE.-It is out of silence that all the marvellous things of human action, all the splendid things of human courage, all the sublime offerings of human faith, have sprung.
+OUT OF THE SILENCE. -It is out of silence that all the marvellous things of human action, all the splendid things of human courage, all the sublime offerings of human faith, have human courage, all the sublime offerings of human faith, have spring.
 When the great tree falls in a sudden storm, we find that, for all its external bravery, it was decayed and weak within.
 The real strength of human life lies there also.
 Societies, governments, nations fall when the secret chambers of individual hearts grow weak.
 But those secret chambers cannot be filled from the world outside.
-They can only be filled from within at the cisterns of infinite silence.-S. J BARROWS, D.D.
+They can only be filled from within at the cisterns of infinite silence.-S. J Barrows, D.D.